ameshkov/sniproxy/README.md

 Now every connection will be re-routed to the SOCKS5 proxy on `127.0.0.1:1080`.

-You can limit which domains are re-routed.
-For instance, here only `example.org` and `example.com` will be re-routed through the SOCKS5 proxy:
+You can choose which domains are re-routed.
+For instance, here only `example. org` and `example.com` will be re-routed through the SOCKS5 proxy:

 ```shell
 sudo sniproxy \